// research

 // overview

-I study the deep mathematical structure of spacetime — from the geometry of its boundaries to the quantum fluctuations at its smallest scales.
+I study the deep mathematical structure of spacetime, from the geometry of its boundaries to the quantum fluctuations at its smallest scales, and everything in between.

 My research spans conformal geometry, general relativity, quantum gravity, and cosmology.
-On the geometric side, I develop a systematic theory of conformal hypersurface invariants — canonical extrinsic curvatures that govern when conformally compact manifolds are related to Poincaré-Einstein metrics — with applications to Willmore energies, Q-curvatures, and holographic boundary problems.
+On the geometric side, I developed a systematic theory of conformal hypersurface invariants: canonical extrinsic curvatures that govern when conformally compact manifolds are related to Poincaré-Einstein metrics.
+These invariants have applications to Willmore energies, Q-curvatures, and holographic boundary problems.

 On the quantum gravity and cosmology side, I have studied curvature fluctuations in discrete models of quantum spacetime and explored holographic dark energy scenarios, including constraints on exotic cosmological futures such as the "long freeze."
 These threads are unified by a broader interest in understanding the deep mathematical structure of spacetime, from its microscopic quantum origins to its large-scale cosmological evolution.